 Worthy of note is that Belgium exited the World Cup exhibiting a praiseworthy improvement in performance (by comparison to their initial games).
 Their last match, against Brazil, was an exciting one, with plenty of chances created by both sides.
 Despite the defeat, the Belgium Squad have plenty justified their presence among the Top 16, as they depart from the World Cup.

 Italy, on the other hand, played no differently from the way it started, packing a solid defense once it managed an initial advantage on the score-board.
 Except for the Italians, of course, I have not heard in the international media any one lamenting Italy's elimination by a brave, determined, and also skilled South Korea.
-As a soccer lover, what I lament is the system that Italy has become known for: it is a cowardly system, well fit for small teams playing against more resourceful squads, but never for teams gathering players of the high quality found in the Italian Squad!
-(See here, here, and here, too.)
-I would have felt sorry if, by an odd twist of fate, the Italians should have won the current World Cup, their system and style thus becoming the informally written models for soccer playing for the next four years.

 Germany - though not near-misses in the First Round, as Italy and Belgium, I had both Germany and Brazil on my reserve list for this section.
 The German squad did not look convincing in their matches, but for the large number of goals they initially scored, I found it prudent to give them a bit of time to justify their presence among the world's best.

-But so far, the convincing aspect shown by the German squad comes from their goalkeeper.
-Thus, I think it is time that they be added to this list.
 Following the disappointing match against the U.S.A., I was actually under the impression that not even the German coach was convinced that they could take this Title home, except by a real struck of luck.

 I feel sorry for the American players, who would have deserved a tie, for their efforts on the field, this Friday.
 Whether full credit should be attributed to their merits or to the lack of inspiration that this German Squad has so far displayed, I suppose it will become evident in the next match – especially if it is the more experienced Spanish Squad (as compared to the Koreans) to face the Germans in the Semi-Finals.
-For experience usually plays its part, the closer a team gets to final match.
-South Korean's Guus Hiddink's boys, however, have shown such an incredible determination that it'd no longer be surprising if they end up playing the final match.
-Let's see...
-It would be beyond sensational if a squad that many thought would not make beyond the First Round would end up in the Final Game and, at worse, as second best in the World!

 S.Korea has surprised beyond any wild dream or expectation...so, even the logic inherent to the role that experience plays may not hold in their case, as just mentioned...
 If this South Korean team is a true mirror of the soccer potential in Korea, they are on the road to gaining world recognition and respect: they seem to embody the best of two soccer-cultures – European power and tactical cohesion and discipline, associated with Latin American creative and jolly playing, all welded together by their own South Korean ingredients, which include speed, alertness, and untiring fighting spirit.
 This combination could eventually render them close to unbeatable.
 Brazilians, who so far have held the upper edge in World soccer, should keep an eye open (toward South Korea), if they wish to hold on to their supremacy.